Polar-Mods/securitas-clothing-pack/README.md

 INCLUIDES HAT,SHIRT

+SHIRT HAS SHIRT2 FOR EVERY RANK IN FINNISH SECURITAS!

 If you add this to fivem server, files are ready for fivem and just drag and drop them from the fivem folder to your eup_steam or whatever.

 If you add this to singleplayer, Drag all those files (not the folders) -